samirsahoo007/scala/README.md

 ## Apostrophes and double quotes don't show up on inteliJ?
 press Left Alt+Shift.

+## How do I change cursor from a block back to | ?
+Block cursor indicates Insert mode.
+You can toggle it with Insert key.

+Another possible reason is **Block caret** option enabled in **Settings -> Appearance**

 ## How to start scala REPL(command-line shell)
 _REPL => Read-Evaluate-Print-Loop_